What are the skills of an Instructional Designer?

-When hiring, you should speak to your Instructional Designer about what learning models they work with.
+When hiring, you should speak to your Instructional Design consultant about what learning models they work with.
 These learning models are the foundational principles in addressing learners' needs.
 Some examples of learning models are:

 - ADDIE (Analyze, Design, Develop, Implement, and Evaluate)